Caden64/blog/README.md

 # My blog

-This will be build using astro because it is new and just reached V 1.0
+This will be build using astro because it is new and just reached V 1.1

 A blog to do cool stuff with

+---

+# Hosted with cloudflare